agnwinds/unit_tests/README.md

 ./run_test 80a 1
 ```

+Args:
-Args: the first argument is the version.
-The second argument set to 1 if you are doing a short run
+* the first argument is the version of Python you have just compiled
+* The second argument set to 1 if you are doing a short run on e.g. a laptop, and runs serial
+* If this is set to 2 then the program also runs the fiducial agn and ion loops on multi cores
-on e.g. a laptop.
-If this is set to 2 then the program assumes you are running on a server with a decent amount of cores and asks you how many it should use for the more intensive models.
+* If this is set to 3 then the program runs the full test suite and needs a bunch of cores

 This will run the test on version python 80a.
 Note that it copies the parameter files out of $PYTHON/examples to run, so that's why you have to have checked out a compatible version above.